Welcome to Academic Advising

 Meet with your assigned academic advisor

 Limited services are still available on a walk-in basis.
-We encourage you to plan ahead to visit with an advisor prior to peak registration for a shorter wait time.
+We encourage you to plan ahead to visit with your assigned Certified advisor prior to peak registration for a shorter wait time.
 To sign-in for walk-in services, please visit the Advising Services Check-In window located on the first floor of the Cypress Campus Center (directly past the Student Financial Services office).
 To ensure we are able to visit with each student we sign in, we may discontinue our sign-in list for the day prior to our closing time.
 PLEASE NOTE: During registration periods, this may happen very early in the day.

 Great tips to follow before an advising appointment to ensure you have a productive meeting with your advisor: